Third-Country Nationals

 Short-term Visa for Foreigners in the Czech Republic

-Are you planning to come to the CR as a citizen of a country with a visa requirement to the Czech Republic and want to study, do business, see your family or friends or visit a cultural programme?
-Then you need to get a visa based on the length of the planned stay.
-The short-term visa (also known as the Schengen visa) is valid for a maximum of 90 days in 180 days.
+Are you planning to come to the Czech Republic as a citizen of a country subject to a visa requirement in order to study, conduct business, visit family or friends, or attend a cultural event?
+If so, you must obtain a visa depending on the intended length of your stay.
+A short-term visa (also known as a Schengen visa) allows stays of up to 90 days within any 180-day period.

-Issuance of short-term visas lies within the purview of the Ministry of Foreign Affairs of the Czech Republic.
-For more information have a look at the section Entry & Residence on the website of the MFA.
+The issuance of short-term visas falls within the competence of the Ministry of Foreign Affairs of the Czech Republic.
+For more information, please visit the Ministry’s website.

 Long-term Visa for Foreigners in the Czech Republic

-The long-term visa for over 90 days allows you to stay in the CR for up to one year.
-However, it will be issued for you only for the period of time for which you can prove the purpose of your stay.
-(If you for example submit the conformation of studies only for 1 semester, you will get the long-term visa only for this period of time).
+A long-term visa (over 90 days) allows you to stay in the Czech Republic for up to one year.
+However, it is issued only for the period for which you can demonstrate the purpose of your stay.
+For example, if you submit confirmation of studies for only one semester, the long-term visa will be issued only for that period.

 Always submit original documents or certified copies.
-All documents with the exception of the passport need to be translated into Czech.
-The highest level of certification is required for foreign authentic instruments.
+All documents, with the exception of the passport, must be translated into Czech.
+Foreign public documents are subject to higher authentication.

 Long-term Residence for Foreigners in the Czech Republic

-If you plan to work, invest, study, or to carry out scientific research in the CR on a long-term basis, or if you want to join your family here, you may apply for the long-term residence permit at a diplomatic mission of the CR without prior stay in the CR.
+If you intend to work, invest, study, conduct scientific research, or reunite with family members in the Czech Republic on a long-term basis, you may apply for a long-term residence permit at a diplomatic mission of the Czech Republic abroad, even without prior residence in the Czech Republic.

 Purpose of the Stay of a Foreigner in the Czech Republic

-If you are staying in the territory of the Czech Republic on a long-term basis, you need to prove the Ministry of the Interior your reason for staying here – it is called a purpose of the stay.
-The basic types of the purpose of the stay are studies, scientific research, employment, business and family reunification.
+If you are staying in the territory of the Czech Republic on a long-term basis, you must prove to the Ministry of the Interior the reason for your stay—this is referred to as the purpose of stay.
+The basic types of purposes of stay include studies, scientific research, employment, business, and family reunification.

-Therefore if you quit your job, you need to take up another employment right the next day or change the purpose of your stay, so that there was continuity.
-Likewise, if you quit your studies or if you complete them successfully, you need to take up employment the very next day or to change the purpose of your stay.
+Therefore, if you terminate your employment, you must either take up new employment on the very next day or change the purpose of your stay so that continuity is maintained.
+Likewise, if you discontinue your studies or successfully complete them, you must either start employment on the following day or apply for a change in the purpose of your stay.

-If you have been granted a long-term residence permit, you are free to change the purpose of your stay anytime, with the following exceptions:
+If you have been granted a long-term residence permit, you are generally free to change the purpose of your stay at any time, with the following exceptions:

-- – If you want to change the purpose of your stay for business, you may do so only after 5 years of residence in the territory of the CR.
-Those who are residing here with the purpose of family reunification have an exception.
+- If you wish to change the purpose of your stay to business, you may do so only after 5 years of residence in the territory of the Czech Republic.
+An exception applies to persons residing in the Czech Republic for the purpose of family reunification.

-- – If you have been granted a long-term residence with the purpose of family reunification and have spent 3 years residing in the territory of the CR or have reached 18 years of age, you may apply for a long-term residence permit with a different purpose at the Department of Asylum and Migration Policy of the MOI of the CR.
+- If you have been granted a long-term residence permit for the purpose of family reunification and have resided in the territory of the Czech Republic for 3 years, or if you have reached 18 years of age, you may apply for a long-term residence permit for a different purpose at the Department for Asylum and Migration Policy of the Ministry of the Interior of the Czech Republic.

-- – If the purpose of your stay is family reunification and you get divorced, you may change the purpose of your stay only if you have been residing in the CR continuously for at least 2 years and your marriage lasted for at least 5 years.
+- If the purpose of your stay is family reunification and you divorce, you may change the purpose of your stay only if you have been residing in the Czech Republic continuously for at least 2 years and your marriage lasted for at least 5 years.

 Would you like to apply for a long-term residence permit in the Czech Republic right away?

-If as a foreigner, your first application is the application for a long-term residence permit in the Czech Republic, then it may take much longer to get the decision than if you applied for a long-term visa instead.
+If, as a foreign national, your first application is for a long-term residence permit in the Czech Republic, the decision may take considerably longer than if you applied for a long-term visa instead.
 For example, the time limit for decisions on family reunification is up to 270 days.
-However, there is an indisputable advantage: if your application is rejected, you may appeal against the decision.
+However, there is a clear advantage: if your application is rejected, you may appeal against the decision.

 Biometric Card of a Foreigner in the Czech Republic

-If you get a long-term or permanent residence permit in the CR, you will also be issued a biometric card.
-On this card there are biomentric data, i.e. a facial picture and fingerprints.
-It makes the verification of the identity of a foreigner living on the territory of the Czech Republic and authenticity of documents much easier.
-To have your biometric data taken, you have to go to the Department of Asylum and Migration Policy of the Ministry of the Interior of the CR.
+If you are granted a long-term or permanent residence permit in the CR, you will also be issued a biometric card.
+This card contains biomentric data, i.e. a facial photograph and fingerprints.
+It facilitates verification of the identity of a foreign national residing in the Czech Republic and ensures the authenticity of documents.
+To have your biometric data collected, you must go to the Department for Asylum and Migration Policy of the Ministry of the Interior of the CR.

-- For more information visit the official website of the Ministry of the Interior of the Czech Republic.
+- For more information, visit the Official Information Portal for Foreigners of the Ministry of the Interior of the CR, where you can also find a list of locations for biometric data collection.

 Permanent Residence of Foreigners in the Czech Republic

-If you want to reside in the CR permanently, according to the on the Act Residence of Foreign Nationals in the Territory of the Czech Republic you may apply for a permanent residence permit after 5 years of continuous residence in the CR.
-A stay on a long-term visa and a long-term residence permit is counted into this time but a stay on a short-term visa is not.
+If you want to reside in the CR permanently, under the Act on the Residence of Foreign Nationals in the Territory of the Czech Republic, you may apply for a permanent residence permit after 5 years of continuous residence in the Czech Republic.
+Time spent on a long-term visa or a long-term residence permit counts toward this period, but time on a short-term visa does not.

-Students have to bear in mind that only half of the time spent studying in the territory of the Czech Republic counts towards their period of residence for the purpose of applying for permanent residence.
+Students should note that only half of the time spent studying in the Czech Republic counts toward the required period of residence for the purpose of applying for permanent residence.

-The condition of a continuous stay does not apply to Czech compatriots with a demonstrable Czech origin, their spouses and their children (minors).
-They may apply for permanent residence based on so-called reasons worthy of special consideration.
+The condition of continuous residence does not apply to Czech compatriots with demonstrable Czech origin, their spouses, and their minor children.
+They may apply for permanent residence based on what is called reasons worthy of special consideration.

-The permanent residence application has to be submitted in person at a relevant office of the Ministry of the Interior based on the registered place of your residence.
-Together with the application you also need to provide a proof of accommodation in the Czech Republic and a proof of sufficient funds for your stay.
+Applications for permanent residence must be submitted in person at the relevant office of the Ministry of the Interior, based on your registered place of residence.
+Along with your application, you must provide proof of accommodation in the Czech Republic and proof of sufficient financial means for your stay.
 You may also be asked to provide an extract from your criminal record.

-- More information on permanent residence for foreigners in the Czech Republic including more specific situations (e.g. not requiring previous continuous long-term residence of 5 years in the territory of the CR), can be found on the official website of the Ministry of the Interior.
+- More information on permanent residence for foreign nationals in the Czech Republic including specific situations (e.g. cases not requiring 5 years of previous continuous long-term residence in the CR), can be found on the Official Information Portal for Foreigners of the Ministry of the Interior of the CR.

 - Official website on the exams for permanent residence and Czech citizenship.